The upland world is often full of pointing dog breeds, leaving flushing dogs underrepresented as an effective method of bird hunting

-For many of us, upland bird hunting often brings to mind vivid images of years past, of handsome English setters and German shorthairs—paw up, tail straight—poised behind a pheasant or grouse holding tight, waiting for the flush.
-At least that’s what I always envisioned upland bird hunting to be.
+For many of us, upland bird hunting often brings to mind vivid images of years past, of handsome English setters and German shorthairs—paw up, tail straight—poised behind a ring-necked pheasant or ruffed grouse holding tight, waiting for the flush.
+At least that’s what I always envisioned upland hunting to be with a pointing dog.
 That is, until I brought home my first gundog, a field-bred golden retriever.
 Have you considered a flushing dog as your next hunting buddy?
 Walking the fields behind a flushing dog is an exciting experience, although quite different than that of a pointing dog.

 The decision was easy for me: I was lucky.
 I grew up with beagles—great hunting dogs in their own right, although ours never hunted (except for the stray rabbits that wandered too far into the yard) and knew that I wanted a dog that could hunt, but birds instead of rabbits.
 Nobody in my family hunted the uplands, but the romance of it always intrigued me.
 I did, however, grow up with a friend who had a large, majestic golden retriever, and the allure of the retriever always got to me.